TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Method for new kinematic measurements

-We measured the SNR per \AA\ of all available spectra from the three accepted instrument setups described in the last section.
-We used three different rest frame wavelength intervals --- 4000--4400, 4800--5200, and 5400--5800 \AA, to determine the average SNR per pixel of the spectra and divided it by the square root of the number of \AA\ per pixel to obtain the average SNR per \AA.
-We selected these three wavelength regions as they have relatively uniform SNR per pixel.
-If a spectrum does not contain all three regions, then we use whatever wavelength ranges from these three regions are available.
-We excluded pixels covering atmospheric A and B lines if present in these three regions while measuring average SNR.
-We found 30 galaxies with spectra having SNR per \AA\ $\geq$ 15.
-However, we still measured and reported kinematics and associated uncertainties of the other galaxies as they could be used in projects where bias above 1\% is acceptable.
-The SNR of the fitted galaxy spectra is listed in Table~\ref{table:veldis_measurements}.
+We measured the S/N per \AA\ of all available spectra from the three accepted instrument setups described in the last section.
+We used three different rest frame wavelength intervals, 4000--4400, 4800--5200, and 5400--5800 \AA, to determine the average S/N per pixel of the spectra and divided it by the square root of the number of \AA\ per pixel to obtain the average S/N per \AA.
+We selected these three wavelength regions as they have relatively uniform S/N per pixel.
+When a spectrum did not contain all three regions, we used whatever wavelength ranges from these three regions were available.
+We excluded pixels covering the atmospheric A and B lines if present in these three regions while measuring the average S/N. We found 30 galaxies with spectra that had an S/N per \AA\ $\geq$ 15.
+We still measured and report the kinematics and associated uncertainties of the other galaxies, however, because they might be used in projects where a bias above 1\% is acceptable.
+The S/N of the fitted galaxy spectra is listed in Table~\ref{table:veldis_measurements}.